 If missing one of the required subjects or if the admission average is between 60-64.9 per cent, admission may be considered under the Special Admission category on a case-by-case basis.
-If less than 30 credit hours have been completed at another post-secondary institution, admission under this category may be considered on a case-by-case basis.

 1. English Language Arts 30-1 or equivalent